<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2374554&amp;fmt=gif">

 “The real test is not whether a payment terminal works in ideal conditions, but whether it can process, recover or safely cancel transactions when connectivity becomes unstable.”

-In busy retail environments, payment terminals are expected to process transactions quickly and reliably despite operating alongside multiple wireless systems, connected devices, customer mobile phones, store Wi-Fi, handheld scanners, POS equipment and back-office infrastructure.
 Signal congestion, RF interference, weak coverage areas and in-store “not spots” can all affect communication between the terminal, POS and payment services, creating a risk of delayed, failed or incomplete transactions at the point of sale.

-The test approach included:
+The test approach can include:

 • Simulating low network coverage and boundary-of-range conditions